Jhbioco/hrDjangoProject/README.md

   ```

 #
-5. Create the folder templates (where we create the html files) inside the app (employees)
+5. Create the templates folder (where we create the html files) inside the app (employees)

-  A boostrap free template was used to create the templates (you can download in: url: https://startbootstrap.com/previews/simple-sidebar/).
+  - A boostrap free template was used to create the templates (you can download in: url: https://startbootstrap.com/previews/simple-sidebar/).

 6. Create the static file inside the app and past the css e js folder from the free bootstrap template